-Sn Interview extract Sub-themes Themes 1 Apart from a projector, the other tools are smart phones and the computer.
-With internet connected smartphones can search and display what I need to teach students and also it has some notes hence facilitating teaching, the same applies to the computer (ICT1, 22 nd February 2022) Projector, laptop computer and smartphones Audio visual tools 2 TV is mostly used but with poor internet and we have a 2G.
-Also, we have CDs and flash disks which are portable and cellular phones for teachers (ICT2, 23 rd February 2022) Television, smartphone CD flash disk File sharing tools 3 The school has a projector and photocopy.
-I use sometimes personal computers to prepare lesson plans (ICT4, 28 ^h February 2022) Projector, laptop Audio visual tool 4 I use videos from YouTube to assist me in teaching; and another website for example I use the TIE website to find the books which are not available in school.
-(ICT3 Th 23 rd February 2022) You tube Website Digital library Video sharing tools 5 I use the Tanzania Institute of Education (TIE) website to allocate learning materials like subject books which are not available in hard copy.
-The school does not have projectors but printers, tablets and personal computers and a photocopy machine are available (ICT4, 28 th February 2022) Audio visual TIE Tablets and laptops Digital library Audio visual tools
+Sn Interview extract Sub-themes Themes 1 Apart from a projector, the other tools are smartphones and the computer.
+With Internet-connected smartphones, I can search and display what I need to teach students, and it also has some notes, hence facilitating teaching; the same applies to the computer (ICTI, 22 nd February 2022) Projectors, laptop computers, and smartphones Audiovisual tools 2 TV is mostly used, but with poor internet, and we have a 2G.
+Also, we have CDs and flash disks, which are portable, and cellular phones for teachers (ICT2, 23 rd February 2022) Television, smartphone CD, flash disk File-sharing tools 3 The school has a projector and photocopy.
+I sometimes use personal computers to prepare lesson plans (ICT4, 26 th February 2022) Projector, laptop Audiovisual tools 4 I use videos from YouTube to assist me in teaching; and another website, for example, I use the TIE website to find the books which are not available in school.
+(ICT3 Th 23 rd February 2022) YouTube Website Digital library Video-sharing tools 5 I use the Tanzania Institute of Education (TIE) website to allocate learning materials like subject books which are not available in hard copy.
+The school does not have projectors, but printers, tablets, and personal computers, and a photocopy machine are available (ICT4, 28 th February 2022) Audiovisual TIE Tablets and laptops Digital library Audiovisual tools libraries, particularly TIE.

-According to the interview extracts in table 5 from ICT subject teachers, the type of digital technological tools enhancing teaching and learning available in their schools include audio-visual tools, file sharing services, video sharing and digital libraries, particularly TIE.
 In connection with ICT subject teachers' responses, during the interview, academic teachers were asked to identify digital technological tools enhancing teaching and learning in their respective secondary schools.
-Table 6 presents some of their responses in interview extract.
+Table 6 presents some of their responses in the interview extract.

-Table 6.
-Digital technological tools enhancing teaching and learning -Academic teachers' responses
+Table 5.
+Digital technological tools enhancing teaching and learning - ICT teachers' responses